 sewing machine / needle for wovens / fabric scissors / seam ripper / iron (optional) / 1 safety pin

 PREP YOUR PARTS

-1. Cut Shirt #1 according to the diagram: the sleeves off the shirt and straight across the top just under the second button.
+1. Cut Shirt #1: the sleeves off the shirt and straight across the top just under the second button.